-Purpose/Rationale: to ensure responsible management of investments and other funds to maximize financial return based upon an appropriate level of risk, and consistent with the college’s socially responsible investing values.
+To ensure responsible management of investments and other funds to maximize financial return based upon an appropriate level of risk, and consistent with the college's socially responsible investing values.

-Applies to: all college investments except Endowed Funds
+All college investments except Endowed Funds

 A. Roles and Responsibilities